ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

 * You will see a prompt shown below, click on the Instance ID highlighted.

-* Click on the Intance ID of the **Nginx Load Balancer Server** Instance you just created.
+* Click on the Instance ID of the **Nginx Load Balancer Server** Instance you just created.

 * Click on the Connect button.

-* Copy the highlighted command shown below:
+* Copy the highlighted command shown below to connect to the Instance:

 * Open your terminal.